Low-Rank Mirror-Prox for Nonsmooth and Low-Rank Matrix Optimization Problems: Introduction

 \item We suggest a generalized strict complementarity (GSC) condition for saddle-point problems and prove that when $g(\cdot)$ --- the objective function in Problem \eqref{nonSmoothProblem}, admits a highly popular saddle-point structure (one which captures all applications we mentioned in this paper), GSC w.r.t. an optimal solution to Problem \eqref{nonSmoothProblem} implies GSC (with the same parameters) w.r.t. a corresponding optimal solution of the equivalent saddle-point problem (the other direction always holds).
 See Section \ref{sec:smooth2Saddle}.

-\item \textbf{Main result:} we prove that for a smooth convex-concave saddle-point problem and an optimal solution which satisfies SC, mirror-prox methods \cite{extragradientK,Nemirovski} such as the Euclidean extragradient method and mirror-prox with approximated MEG updates, when initialized with a ``warm-start", converge with their original rate of $O(1/t)$ while requiring only two low-rank SVDs per iteration.
-Moreover, for the extragradient method we prove that a weaker GSC assumption is sufficient, and that GSC facilitates a precise and powerful tradeoff: increasing the rank of SVD computations (beyond the rank of the optimal solution) can significantly increase the radius of the ball in which the method needs to be initialized.
+\item \textbf{Main result:} we prove that for a smooth convex-concave saddle-point problem and an optimal solution which satisfies SC, mirror-prox methods \cite{extragradientK,Nemirovski} such as the Euclidean extragradient method and mirror-prox with approximated MEG updates, when initialized with a ``warm-start" (i.e., a point within a certain distance from the saddle-point), converge with their original rate of $O(1/t)$ while requiring only two low-rank SVDs per iteration.
+Moreover, for the Euclidean extragradient method we prove that a weaker GSC assumption is sufficient, and that GSC facilitates a precise and powerful tradeoff: increasing the rank of SVD computations (beyond the rank of the optimal solution) can significantly increase the radius of the ball in which the method needs to be initialized.
 See Theorem \ref{theroem:allPutTogether} and Theorem \ref{thm:allPutTogetherVonNeumann}.

+\item From a more practical point of view, we discuss simple and efficient procedures for verifying that I. for the Euclidean extragradient method our low-rank updates indeed coincide with the \textit{exact} (full-rank SVD based) updates, and II. for the mirror-prox method with MEG updates our low-rank updates provide sufficient approximation for the exact (full-rank SVD based) MEG updates.
+These procedures could be used to certify the efficient convergence of the methods during runtime.
+See Sections \ref{sec:certificate} and \ref{sec:certificateMP}.

-\item We present extensive numerical evidence that demonstrate both the plausibility of the strict complementarity assumption in various nonsmooth low-rank matrix recovery tasks, and the efficient convergence of our proposed low-rank mirrox-prox methods.
+\item We present extensive numerical evidence that demonstrate both the plausibility of the strict complementarity assumption in various nonsmooth low-rank matrix recovery tasks, and the efficient convergence of our proposed mirrox-prox methods.
 See Section \ref{sec:expr}. \end{itemize}

+As already mentioned earlier, the mirror-prox method with MEG updates demonstrates better theoretical dependence on the Lipschitz parameters of the gradient, as these are measured with respect to the spectral norm, in contrast to the Frobenius norm in the Euclidean method (see Section \ref{sec:typesOfBregDistances} and further discussions in \cite{Nemirovski, garber2020efficient}).
+On the other-hand, as it shall be evident in the sequel, the implementation of the mirror-prox method with low-rank MEG updates is somewhat more complex than the Euclidean method, as it involves explicitly controlling certain approximation errors in the computation of its update steps.

-\subsection{Additional related work.}
+\subsection{Additional related work}